UST Lady Booters football

-The UST Lady Booters football team represents the University of Santo Tomas in the University Athletic Association of the Philippines (UAAP) football tournament.
+The UST Lady Booters team represents the University of Santo Tomas in the University Athletic Association of the Philippines (UAAP) football tournament.
 UST has made 11 Finals appearances and won two championships since the women's football tournament began in the league in 1995.
-Their head coach as of August 9, 2015 is former Lady Booter Aging Rubio.
+Their head coach as of July 2024 is current Golden Booters coach Marjo Allado.

-UST also participates in the PFF Women's League and the UNIGAMES during summer and the off-season months.
+UST also participates in the PFF Women's League and the UNIGAMES during summer and the offseason months.

 History

 Inaugural season

 The UST Lady Booters joined the inaugural five-team UAAP Women's football tournament that began on November 30, 1995.
 They lost their opening match against UP, 1–2 with L. Cruz scoring the goal for UST.
 They got back at UP by winning, 1–0 in their second round match on January 17, 1996, through Mary Ann Manzano's goal.
 The other UST players who scored in the season were Siegfried Rockwell and Jonalyn Evangelista.